hurter3/Milarby/README.md

 - Adobe XD,
   - To design the mockup for full screen and mobile which was also changed slightly while developing the website through reviews with the band. (bit of an Agile approach).
 - HTML5
-- CSS3
 - Bootstrap
+  - Used the Grid structure, Jumbotron, Form and styling classes provided to build the basic layout.
+- CSS
+  - Expanded the style.css file to enhance the structure that was built using Bootstrap.
 - Google Fonts
+  - Use the body font to keep the text with the same style.
 - Font Awesome
+  - Footer Facebook and YouTube icons
 - JavaScript
+  - Collapsible Navbar and Contact Modal.

 ## Features

-This comprises of a fullpage cover image of the main page then 4 sections being About, Photos, Video and Audio.
+This comprises of a fullpage cover image of the main page then 4 sections being About, Photos, Video and Audio with a slightly different backdround colour to give a subtle change.
-The 'contact us' on the navbar and by means of a button use a Modal with validation.
+The 'contact us' on the navbar and by means of a button use a Modal/Form with validation.
-The Video uses a youtube link and plays on the current index page as this is faster than loading the MP4 footage.
+The Video uses a embeded YouTube link and plays on the current index page as this is faster than loading the MP4 footage.
+(Discovered this feature at Facebook>developers>docs.plugins) The Audio elements came from a google search with the solution being at W3Schools.
 The Facebook and YouTube footer ICONS open new pages via target="_blank" to ensure the Milarby website remains active.

 ## Features Left to Implement